 - In a food processor, combine the basil, garlic, vinegar, mustard, salt, and pepper.
 With the motor running, gradually add the oil until completely incorporated.

 - When the potatoes are cool enough to handle, halve or quarter them, depending on their size.
-Put them in a serving bowl and drizzle with about 1/2 cup of the vinaigrette.
+Put them in a large serving bowl and drizzle with about 1/2 cup of the vinaigrette.
 Serve warm with extra vinaigrette on the side, if you like.